playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 Inside `use`, `ctx.potencyMult` reflects the game's potion-potency scaling (including hero `potionPotency`/`potionPotencyMaxRarity` bonuses) — read it to scale your effect rather than hardcoding a flat number if you want the potion to interact normally with potency-boosting relics and heroes.
 Returning `false` from `use` signals that the potion failed to do anything (e.g. no valid target) and blocks it from being consumed; any other return value lets consumption proceed normally.

+Players start with **3 potion slots** (see `maxPotions` in 5.2), so a full belt is common.
+When a potion is granted onto a full belt it converts to gold rather than opening a swap prompt.

 ---

 ## 5. Heroes